The Dazzling Davies Sisters and Their Impressionist Art Collection

-By the 1930s, the sisters were recognised as astute collectors of new art, well ahead of their time.
+By the 1930s, the sisters were recognized as astute collectors of new art, well ahead of their time.
 Many literary greats visited Gregynog, including George Bernard Shaw.
 Visitors to the house always praised the sisters for their modesty and lack of vanity in the face of such immense wealth.

 Samuel Courtauld was instantly overwhelmed by Cezanne’s The Francois Zola Dam loaned by Gwendoline to the Tate for exhibition in 1922.
 This painting is considered one of Cezanne’s finest Provencal views, and he was one of Gwendoline’s favorite painters.
 Courtauld said that seeing it inspired him to collect similar works, now bequeathed to the Courtauld Institute of Art.

 There was criticism, however.
 Some felt that their emphasis on buying French Impressionism adversely affected the growth of home-grown British Impressionism (such as Huw Wynstan Jones below), and unduly influenced national museum and gallery collection policies for years to come.